SafeView™ Classic

 All SafeView DNA Stains are ISO-13485 certified. |

-Can SafeView be a replacement for ethidium bromide?
+Can SafeView Classic be a replacement for ethidium bromide?
 Can I do gel extraction with it? | |

 How does SafeView work and why is it not carcinogenic? | |

-There are fluorescent compounds in SafeView and these fluorescent compounds have the capability to bind to DNA.
-There may be some unknown effects of SafeView that have not been documented but that applies to the SYBR set as well; however, SafeView products are definitely not as carcinogenic as ethidium bromide.
+abm's SafeView products contain fluorescent compounds that have a strong affinity to DNA and RNA nucleic acids.
+Once bound to nucleic acids, the compound fluoresces under specific wavelength of light which can then be visualized using a standard UV/Blue light imager.
+There may be some unknown effects of SafeView products that have not been documented in literature but these would also apply to popular SYBRSafe as well; however, SafeView products are not as carcinogenic as ethidium bromide. |

 How do I use SafeView products? | |

-Does the SafeView differentiate double stranded nucleic acid and single stranded nucleic acid?
-Does the Safe-(Red, Green and White) work the same way? | |
+Can the SafeView products differentiate double stranded vs single stranded nucleic acids? | |

 |